ndemou/Out-PingStats/README.md

 The RTT BASELINE graph displays the minimum RTT of all pings and the the RTT VARIANCE displays the difference `p95-min`.

-LOSS% is exactly what you guessed.
+LOSS% is exactly what you guess.

-ONE-WAY JITTER is an aproximation because we just get half the two-way jitter.
+ONE-WAY JITTER is an aproximation of the one-way jittet.
+We just divide the two-way jitter by two assuming that any delays are symetrical.

+## Regarding the terminal font

-If you have a monospace font containing the unicode block characters like DejaVu sans mono then you can add the `-HighResFont $true` option to get preatier and more accurate graphs.
+If your terminal font contains the unicode block characters (like "DejaVu sans mono" does) then you can add the `-HighResFont $true` option to get preatier and more detailed graphs.

-You can download DejaVu sans mono
-(or other fonts that contain unicode block characters), install them (double click and click install on the downloaded ttf file), and finaly configute your PowerShell terminal to use the new font.
+If you don't, you can download "DejaVu sans mono" install it by double clicking on the ttf file and clicking install.
+You then need to configute your PowerShell terminal to use the new font.

 ## Example: Histogram of some not so good wifi connection